raphaelquast/EOmaps/docs/api.rst

 The following chapters provide comprehensive overview on the capabilities of EOmaps.

 |  :doc:`api_basics`
-|  Introduction of the basic on how to create beautiful interactive maps.
+|  The basic concepts how to create beautiful interactive maps.

 |  :doc:`api_data_visualization`
-|  Overview on how to visualize datasets (plot-shapes, classification, colorbars etc.).
+|  How to visualize datasets (plot-shapes, classification, colorbars etc.).

 .. raw:: html